Skip to content

 random_mock.get_random.return_value = 4

-# of this context manager will result in random_mock being injected instead.
+# of this context manager will use random_mock instead.

 response = client.get("/random")